 - a.
 Batters must wear batting helmets with cages.
 Batter must leave the batting helmet on until the umpire stops play.
 A runner who intentionally removes a helmet while the ball is in play may be called out. - b.
 Catchers must wear a catcher's helmet, mask, throat guard, chest protector and shin guards.
 Catchers must wear a cup. - c.
-Bats must have the USA label and can be any length or weight.
-Softball bats are not permitted. - d.
+Metal or composite bats must bear the USA Baseball label.
+Softball bats are not permitted.
+USSSA Bats are not permitted.
+Wood bats are permitted.
+This is the USA Baseball label:

+- d.
 Players may not wear metal spikes or cleats. - 27.
 "Slug Bunting" is prohibited.
 Slug bunting is a hard slap, swing or half swing of the ball from a bunting stance.
 A batter who slug bunts will be called out.